Terms & Conditions- Betbarter.com

 In order to protect the integrity of the service and for other operational reasons we reserve the right to refuse to accept a registration application from any applicant at our sole discretion and without any obligation to communicate a specific reason.

 Before using the service, you must personally complete the registration form and read and accept these terms.
-In order to start betting on the service, we will require you to become a verified Customer which includes passing certain checks.
 You may be required to provide a valid proof of identification and any other document as it may be deemed necessary.

-This includes but is not limited to, a picture ID (copy of passport, driver’s licence or national ID card) and a recent utility bill listing your name and address as proof of residence to the minimum.
+This includes but is not limited to, a picture ID (copy of passport, driver’s licence or national ID card) and a Bank statement or passbook or check from your bank.
 We reserve the right to suspend wagering or restrict Account options on any Account until the required information is received.
 This procedure is a statutory requirement and is done in accordance with the applicable gaming regulation and the anti-money laundering legal requirements.
 Additionally, you will need to fund your Betbarter Account using the payment methods set out on the payment section of our Website.

 You are only allowed to register one Account with the service.
 Accounts are subject to immediate closure if it is found that you have multiple Accounts registered with us.